awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-troubleshootrdp.md

   Type: String

-  Allowed values: Check,Auto
+  Valid values: Check \| Auto

   Default: Check

   Description: \(Optional\) Check or set the RDP service to automatically start when Windows boots\.
-+ RDPPortAction

-  Type: String

-  Allowed values: Check,Modify

-  Default: Check

-  Description: \(Optional\) Check the current port used for RDP connections, or modify the RDP port back to 3389 and restart the service\.
-+ NLASettingAction

-  Type: String

-  Allowed values: Check,Disable

-  Default: Check

-  Description: \(Optional\) Check or disable Network Layer Authentication \(NLA\)\.
 + RemoteConnections

   Type: String

-  Allowed values: Check,Enable
+  Valid values: Check \| Enable

   Default: Check

   Description: \(Optional\) An action to perform on the fDenyTSConnections setting: Check, Enable\.
++ S3BucketName

+  Type: String

+  Description: \(Optional\) Offline only \- S3 bucket name in your account where you want to upload the troubleshooting logs\.
+Make sure the bucket policy does not grant unnecessary read/write permissions to parties that do not need access to the collected logs\.
 + SubnetId

   Type: String